- / wood, conductive thread

 - / social design

-In response to the trend of mass consumption, sewing is implemented for assembling the appliances so that they will be easily disassembled and repaired when they are broken.
+As an example of the products by the Craft-techmen, three home appliances (speaker, radio, and hairdryer) are prototyped.
+Sewing is implemented for assembling the appliances so that they will be easily disassembled and repaired when they are broken.
 Not only that, but the thread is also conductive and it gives a new function, a simple dimmer switch.
-By rotating a certain part, the sewed conductive threads are adjusted to different levels of contact and this caused voltage variation.
-The system can be adapted to different functions by reprogramming the microcomputer, for instance, changing volume on a speaker, temperature for a hairdryer, or channels on a radio.
+By rotating a certain part, the sewed conductive threads are adjusted to different levels of contact and this causes voltage variation.
+The system can be adapted to different functions by reprogramming the microcomputer, for instance, changing the volume on a speaker, the temperature of a hairdryer, or channels on a radio.